ipspace/netlab/tests/integration/vlan/README.md

 * `vlan-routed-trunk.yml` -- a router-on-a-stick is attached to a VLAN trunk.
 Make sure the router configuration uses routed subinterfaces and not VLAN interfaces.
 * `vlan-vrf-lite.yml` -- implement VRF lite across three routers using VLAN trunks

+### Consolidated VLAN test cases

+* `vlan-all-in-one.yml` -- contains all variations of access and trunk vlans in various supported modes, with/without native vlan.
+Used to test config generation